Seirdy/seirdy.one/content/posts/whatsapp-and-the-domestication-of-users.md

 Food for thought
 ----------------

-Both of the prior two case studies--Mozilla and Signal--are examples of well-meaning organizations unintentionally leaving users vulnerable to user domestication.
+Both of the prior two case studies---Mozilla and Signal---are examples of well-meaning organizations unintentionally leaving users vulnerable to user domestication.
 The former represents a lack of simplicity but the presence of an open platform.
 The latter represents a closed platform with a higher degree of simplicity.
 Intent isn't in the picture when examining the three steps and countermeasures to user domestication.

 [paulsnar](https://mastodon.technology/@paulsnar) pointed out a potential conflict between simplicity and open platforms: